 - It’s harder than ever to land a traditional publishing contract.
 (True)

 - Traditional publishers won’t even look at your book, but they will instead rely on a one-page query.
 (Over-simplification: If your query grabs their attention, they’ll ask for a proposal, which could lead to them looking at your book.
 But most likely they’ll only consider your query letter.)

 - Traditional publishers want you to self-publish first.
 (Half-truth: If your self-pub book is a breakaway hit, then you’re in a great position to sign a book deal.
 If you have a well-written, carefully edited, and appropriately laid out self-pub book, they’ll have less work to do should they decide to publish it—but they may also wonder if you’ve already made all the sales you’re going to make.)

 - She guaranteed their parent company would look at my book if I self-pub with them.
 (Over-simplification: What they will likely look at is sales numbers of my book, not the book itself.
 Once a certain threshold is reached then someone may actually look at my writing, but not until then.
 Of course, I’m speculating on this, but it’s not practical for them to give every self-pub book full consideration.)

-The book publishing industry is rapidly changing.
+The book publishing industry changes continually and fast.
 What was true last month may not hold true next month.
 We must be in a continual learning mode, but as we consider new information, we must exercise discernment, because we can’t believe everything we hear.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!